 “Don’t be afraid,” I told her.
 “Life is a gift from above.
 It’s not up to us to decide how long or short it should be.
 You will be a wonderful mother, no matter what the child is like.
 Don’t worry when friends or family tell you to abort.
 Stick to what you know is right.”
-I gathered some details of the type of medicine and the stage of pregnancy, and promised to call my doctor friend for a second opinion.
+I gathered some details of the type of medicine and the stage of pregnancy and promised to call a doctor friend for a second opinion.

-But I never got to pass on that opinion.
+I never got to pass on that opinion.
 Anara miscarried the baby before her friends knew she was pregnant, and before she had to visit the scary doctor again.
 The loss of a little life is always very sad, but I’m so incredibly glad that she was saved from the pain and regret of abortion.

 I still wonder, though: can a lady like Anara make her own choice?